Aayush518/TClient-didactic-parakeet/README.md

 # Torrent

-A sleek, modern BitTorrent client with a hacker-inspired dark interface built using React and Node.js.
+A sleek, modern BitTorrent client with a dark-inspired dark interface built using React and Node.js.

 ## Features